-Each of Hong Kong Shanshan Resources Company Limited ("Shanshan HK"), Shanshan, Shanshan Group, Ningbo Yonggang Clothing Investment Co., Ltd. ("Ningbo Yonggang"), Shanshan Holding, Ningbo Qinggang Investment Co., Ltd. ("Qinggang Investment"), Ms. Zhou Jiqing and Mr. Zheng Yonggang, being the controlling shareholders of the Company (the "Controlling Shareholders"), has confirmed to the Company that it/she/he: (i) had no interests in any business which competes or may compete with the business of the Group or any other conflicts of interest which it/she/he has or may have with the Group; and (ii) had complied with the non-competition undertakings by it/her/him to the Company during the Reporting Period and up to the date of this annual report.
-The independent non-executive Directors have reviewed the compliance and enforcement of the non-competition undertakings and have confirmed that all the undertakings thereunder have been complied by each of the Controlling Shareholders.
+Each of Hong Kong Shanshan Resources Company Limited ("Shanshan HK"), Shanshan, Shanshan Group, Ningbo Yonggang Clothing Investment Co., Ltd. ("Ningbo Yonggang"), Shanshan Holding, Ningbo Qinggang Investment Co., Ltd. ("Qinggang Investment"), Ms. Zhou Jiqing and Mr. Zheng Yonggang, being the controlling shareholders of the Company (the "Controlling Shareholders"), has confirmed to the Company that it/she/he: (i) had no interests in any business which competes or may compete with the business of the Group or any other conflicts of interest which it/she/he has or may have with the Group; and (ii) had complied with the non-competition undertakings by it/her/him to the Company since 1 January 2020 up to 21 December 2020, being the date each of Shanshan HK, Shanshan, Shanshan Group, Ningbo Yonggang, Shanshan Holding, Qinggang Investment, Ms. Zhou Jiqing and Mr. Zheng Yonggang ceased to the Controlling Shareholders as a results of disposal of the Company's shares by Shanshan HK, details of which are set out in the Company's announcement of 18 November 2020.
+The independent non-executive Directors have reviewed the compliance and enforcement of the non-competition undertakings and have confirmed that all the undertakings thereunder have been complied by each of the Controlling Shareholders during the aforementioned period.